 Whatever you decide, never heat food in any plastic.
 Use glass, ceramic, or stainless steel instead.
 And remember—your glass containers don’t have to be fancy.
 Used (and washed) spaghetti sauce jars and salsa jars work just fine!

 p.s.
 This picture below from my instagram on Saturday was so well received!
 I wanted to share the link to where you can purchase these tiny glass containers online.
-There are two different varieties that I use.
-Here is the LINK to one variety and there is the LINK to the other variety.
+Here is one variety.
 I hope you love them as much as I do.
-And if you want something a little bit bigger for storage, these (LINK) are great.
+And if you want something a little bit bigger for storage, these are great.

 Bacteria, Mold, Plastic Detox